yuhuang-lab/yuhuang-lab.github.io/_pages/about.md

 - How do programming experts become experts?
 - How do programmers comprehend and write code?
 How do they really think in programming tasks?
 - How and why do programmers make mistakes in programming?
-- How can we learn from human cognition and expertise to improve automated models in programming?
+- How can we learn from human cognition and expertise to improve AI and automated models for code?
 - How do human collaborate with AI for SE tasks?
 - How can we improve participation in programming?